-So, You Want to go to Law School.
-What’s Next?
+So, you want to go to law school.
+What’s next?

 There are three major requirements to apply to law school:

-- A Bachelor’s Degree from an accredited four-year institution
+A Bachelor’s Degree from an accredited four-year institution.

-Completion of the Law School Admissions Test (LSAT)
+Completion of the Law School Admissions Test (LSAT).

-- Application for admission / Credential Assembly Service (CAS) report
+Application for admission / Credential Assembly Service (CAS) report.

-The best advice for choosing a major is to pick something that you will enjoy and that will challenge you.
-While law schools do look at the major you studied, they really look at your cumulative grade point average (GPA).
-By majoring in something that you enjoy, chances are that you will have a good GPA.
-Definitely do not major in something that you are not going to do well in just because you think it’s your only option.
+The best advice for choosing a major is to choose something you enjoy and that challenges you.
+Law schools do look at your major, but typically they look harder at your cumulative grade point average (GPA).
+By majoring in something you enjoy, chances are you will earn a good GPA.
+Do not pick a major that you dislike just because you think it’s your only option.

-When to Take the LSAT
+When to take the LSAT

-Take the LSAT in June.
+Take the LSAT early.